Sustainability

 Back to overviewProtecting the environment is a top priority for Ducati.
 Sustainability determines our actions both at the company site and in the development of the brand.
 An attitude that CEO Claudio Domenicali reaffirms.
 "Sustainability affects all areas of the company - from industrial development to the organization of events and the daily actions of each individual employee through to the design of future products."

 Since 2013, an environmental guideline has marked the company's path to greater sustainability.
 In it, Ducati defines goals for the protection and preservation of the environment.
 In 2014, Ducati's environmental management system was certified in accordance with the international standard ISO 14001:2004.
+In 2022, Ducati adopted a new environmental and sustainability strategy that encompasses the company's environmental principles.

 To support its sustainability strategy, the company also established a biomonitoring project of bees in 2016.
 Together with the Faculty of Veterinary Medicine at the University of Teramo, Ducati is using around 500,000 bees as bioindicators as part of an environmental monitoring program.